Cincinnati vs. Temple NCAA Football Odds, Plays and Insights | October 8, 2021

 - The Bearcats have been favored by 29 points or more one time this season and have not covered the spread in any of them.

-- Cincinnati's games this year have hit the over two times in four opportunities (50%).
+- Cincinnati's games this year have hit the over on two of four set point totals (50%).

-- Cincinnati is 2-1 against the spread and 3-0 overall in games when it records more than 30.2 points.
+- Cincinnati is 2-1 against the spread and 3-0 overall in games when it scores more than 30.2 points.

-- In games that Cincinnati totals over 313.2 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Cincinnati picks up more than 313.2 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Bearcats have turned the ball over one more time (7 total) than the Owls have forced a turnover (6) this season.